joselhs/langchain-tests/README.md

 - **Simple LLM App with LCEL**: Creation of a Simple app to translate user messages from english to another language.
 It uses LCEL to create the chain, LangServer to expose it as an API and LangSmith to trace the calls and responses made through the Chain.

+- **Conversational Chatbot**: Creation of a simple Chatbot with message history and session in a Jupyter Notebook